Rolex Two Tone -What is it?

 The term two tone, or two-tone, is closely associated with Rolex.
 But unlike many things with Rolex, it is not a term that the company invented, nor has patented.
 In this short guide, we will explain the term two tone in the Rolex context.

 What is Rolex Two tone?

-As the name suggests, two tone is a watch that is made in two different tones.
-More specifically, this relates to the metal of which the watch is made of.
-Generally, watches are made in one material.
+As the name suggests, two-tone is a watch that is made in two different tones.
+More specifically, this relates to the metal from which the watch is made.
+Generally, watches are made of one material.
 Most often steel or gold.
 But what happens if you use both steel and gold for one watch?
-Then you have a two tone watch.
-Of course, this does not mean that you mix and steel and gold into one alloy, but that you make some parts of the watch in steel, and other parts are made in gold.
+Then you have a two-tone watch.
+Of course, this does not mean that you mix steel and gold into one alloy, but that you make some parts of the watch in steel, and other parts are made in gold.

 So why does two tone exist?
 The fact is that two tone has been used for watches for many decades.
 Rolex did not invent two tone, but due to the many variations the company makes using this technique, the brand is closely associated with it.